-Item Details Purpose Number of Directors (excluding Directors who are Audit & Supervisory Committee Members) Up to 15 (including more than one Outside Director) Ensuring substantial discussion at meetings of the Board of Directors as well as enhancing the auditing function, while considering their diversity Воа Number of Independent Directors More than one (as of March 31, 2020:six) Reflecting a fair and neutral viewpoint and the viewpoint of stakeholders including minority shareholders rd of I Percentage of Independent Directors One third or more Enhancing fairness and transparency of Board of Directors Chairman of the Board of Directors In principal, selected from among Independent Directors the Board of Directors and advancing our growth strategies as a company Comp Board (exclu Composition of the Board of Directors (excluding Outside Directors) In addition to the President, appointing Directors to oversee the head office division, each business division in materials, machinery, and electric power, and the technical development division; a Director to oversee compliance; and a Director to oversee quality assurance Strengthening the monitoring function of the Board of Directors Au Number of Audit & Supervisory Committee Members Five (including three Outside Audit & Supervisory Committee Members) Audit & Supervisory Committee Composition of Audit & Supervisory Committee Members Outside Audit & Supervisory Committee Members are invited from each of the legal, financial, and industrial circles Ensuring transparency and fairness and strengthening the supervisory function Chairman of the Audit & Supervisory Committee Selected from among Outside Audit & Supervisory Committee Members in principle ommittee Full-time Audit & Supervisory Committee Members Two members to be appointed Ensuring the smooth execution of duties by the Audit & Supervisory Committee by maintaining an audit environment, collecting internal information on the Company and regularly auditing the internal control system of the Company advisory bodies to the Board of Directors.
+Item Details Purpose Number of Directors (excluding Directors who are Audit & Supervisory Committee Members) Up to 15 (including more than one Outside Director) Ensuring substantial discussion at meetings of the Board of Directors as well as enhancing the auditing function, while considering their diversity Воа Number of Independent Directors More than one (as of March 31, 2020:six) Reflecting a fair and neutral viewpoint and the viewpoint of stakeholders including minority shareholders rd of I Percentage of Independent Directors One third or more Enhancing fairness and transparency of Board of Directors Chairman of the Board of Directors In principal, selected from among Independent Directors the Board of Directors and advancing our growth strategies as a company Composition of the Board of Directors (excluding Outside Directors) In addition to to Directors to own division, each materials, mac and the technic a Director to own and the technic a Director to own division.
+In addition to the President, appointing Directors to oversee the head office division, each business division in materials, machinery, and electric power, and the technical development division; a Director to oversee compliance; and a Director to oversee quality assurance Strengthening the monitoring function of the Board of Directors Number of Audit & Supervisory Committee Members Composition of Audit & Supervisory Committee Members Chairman of the Audit & Supervisory Committee Full-time Audit & Full-time Audit & Five (including three Outside Audit & Supervisory Committee Members) Outside Audit & Supervisory Committee Members are invited from each of the legal, financial, and industrial circles Ensuring transparency and fairness and strengthening the supervisory function ervisory Co Chairman of the Audit & Supervisory Committee Selected from among Outside Audit & Supervisory Committee Members in principle ommittee Full-time Audit & Supervisory Committee Members Two members to be appointed Ensuring the smooth execution of duties by the Audit & Supervisory Committee by maintaining an audit environment, collecting internal information on the Company and regularly auditing the internal control system of the Company advisory bodies to the Board of Directors.

-<Voluntary establishment of meetings> Those with an asterisk () at the end of the names are
+<Voluntary establishment of meetings> Those with an asterisk (\) at the end of the names are